 The Planning SERP will reach consensus on the scope, schedule, methodology, and identify staff that will perform the assessment.
 The recommendation to conduct a Planning SERP is brought to an IFRB by the lead inspection branch and the recommendation is then approved or disapproved by the IFRB.
 The recommendation and IFRB decision are documented on the IFRB Worksheet (Exhibit 1 of IMC 0609, Attachment 5).
 The Planning SERP should be conducted using the SERP worksheet.
 An additional SERP is then required to arrive at a preliminary significance determination.

 Consistent with the IFRB process, the responsible inspector(s) should clearly articulate the performance deficiency, the more-than-minor criteria that was met, describe how the deficient licensee performance was the proximate cause of the degraded condition, the basis for not screening the finding to Green (only applicable to the SDP appendices that use screening questions), the proposed safety or security significance (only applicable to SDP appendices that do not require Senior Reactor Analyst (SRA) support), and any enforcement recommendations.
 Additional staff in the region and headquarters should provide technical and programmatic support to the inspector(s), as appropriate.
-The region or responsible office should periodically communicate details involving inspection, proposed enforcement, risk insights, and other pertinent information with technical staff and management in both the region and headquarters (i.e., the Office of Nuclear Reactor Regulation (NRR) (particularly the Reactor Assessment and Human Factors Branch (IRAB) in the Division of () and the PRA Oversight Branch (APOB) in the Division of Risk Assessment (DRA)), the Office of Enforcement (OE), The SERP members are responsible for ensuring that the technical staff in their respective organizations have provided sufficient information in a timely manner to support an effective and well-informed regulatory decision.
+The region or responsible office should periodically communicate details involving inspection, proposed enforcement, risk insights, and other pertinent information with technical staff and management in both the region and headquarters (i.e., the Office of Nuclear Reactor Regulation (NRR) (particularly the Reactor Assessment and Human Factors Branch (IRAB) in the Division of Reactor Oversight (DRO) and the PRA Oversight Branch (APOB) in the Division of Risk Assessment (DRA)), the Office of Enforcement (OE), and the Office of Nuclear Security and Incident Response (NSIR), (particularly the Division of Preparedness and Response (DPR) and the Division of Physical and Cyber Security Policy (DPCP)), as needed).
+The SERP members are responsible for ensuring that the technical staff in their respective organizations have provided sufficient information in a timely manner to support an effective and well-informed regulatory decision.

 After the region or responsible office has developed their proposed position, it is documented using the IFRB process outlined in IMC 0609, Attachment 05.
 The documentation of IFRB results provides information to support efficient SERP decision making.